-What hardware would it have?
+What hardware will the 5G iPhone have?

 While the iPhone 12 5G will use Apple's own A-Series platform including Apple-designed CPU and graphics processor, the crucial 5G modem component will be provided by Qualcomm.